shepai/Robot_foot/README.md

 - opencv

 # Mujuco
 We made simulated sensors to be used as a tool for sim2real tasks.
 We ave made simulations of the presstip and the tactip.
+The sensr itself is a separated file, that can be imported into other mujoco environment xml, making the sensors easily added to your project.

 ![alt text](https://shepai.github.io/assets/tutorials/soft/tactip.png)